-The NYU Game Center Incubator offers stipends, professional training, and working space to six games that demonstrate potential and ambition for publication every year.
-The brochure includes information on the Incubator’s mission, the NYC game development community, social media links, the advisory committee, alumni projects that have gone on to receive critical and commercial success, and upcoming releases.
+Every year, the NYU Game Center Incubator offers stipends, professional training, and working space to six teams whose games demonstrate potential and ambition.
+This brochure includes information on the Incubator’s mission, the NYC game development community, advisory committee members, succesful alumni projects, and upcoming releases.

 Horror Quest II Flyer